-If you are looking for a broader summary of how the $1.6 million transfer balance cap rules will operate, see SuperGuide article Burden for retirees: Monitoring the $1.6 million transfer balance cap.
+Note: If you are looking for a broader summary of how the $1.6 million transfer balance cap rules operate, see SuperGuide article Retirement phase: A super guide to the $1.6 million transfer balance cap.
 The $1.6 million transfer balance cap took effect from 1 July 2017, (and became law on 29 November 2016).

-Each individual in Australia will be given a transfer balance account when they first start a super pension.
-The transfer balance account will help the individual monitor his or her super transfers into pension phase, against his or her transfer balance cap.
-If you exceed your transfer balance cap you will be forced to move money out of the pension phase (unless you have a defined benefit pension, and then special rules may apply – see SuperGuide article Defined benefit pensions and the $1.6 million transfer balance cap).
+Each individual in Australia also will be given a transfer balance account when they first start a super pension in retirement phase.
+The transfer balance account will help the individual monitor his or her super transfers into retirement phase, against his or her transfer balance cap.
+If you exceed your transfer balance cap you will be forced to move money out of the retirement phase (unless you have a defined benefit pension, and then special rules may apply – see SuperGuide article Defined benefit pensions and the $1.6 million transfer balance cap).
 For SMSFs, the new cap means additional reporting requirements (see SuperGuide article SMSFs: Transfer Balance Account Report requirements).

 If you die, your transfer balance cap dies with you, even if you have arranged for a reversionary pension to be paid to your spouse from your pension account, or arranged for a new death benefit superannuation pension to be paid to your spouse from the proceeds of a superannuation death benefit.